Old name, new purpose: why we’ve gone back to RNID

 Application process

-Please note that the application procedure for the Translational Research Grant has two stages: an open expression of interest stage, followed by an invitation-only full application stage.
+Please note that the application procedure for the Translational Research Grant has two stages: an open preliminary application stage, followed by an invitation-only full application stage.

 All applications should be submitted via our online grants management system, Flexi-Grant.
 There is further guidance on Flexi-Grant about how to complete your application.